hkhurram147/Capstone_Chatbot/README.md

 # GEI Chat Bot Documentation

 ## Overview
-GEI Chat Bot is an AI-powered document management system that enables users to upload PDFs, query documents, and interact with content through a conversational interface.
+This chatbot application for our Engineering Science Capstone Project is an AI-powered document management system that enables users to upload PDFs, query documents, and interact with content through a conversational interface.
 Leveraging OpenAI's capabilities, the system provides seamless integration between document storage, embedding generation, and conversational querying, enhancing productivity and information retrieval.

 ## Project Structure